 The examination is divided into two parts: general and state law.
-Candidates who pass one section of the examination and fail the other must retake the entire examination.
+Candidates who pass one section of the examination and fail the other need retake only the failed section within six (6) months.
+If, after six (6) months, both sections have not been passed, the candidate must retake the entire examination.
 To retake an examination, candidates should follow regular reservation procedures.